mkoron/file-sharing-with-gui/README.md

 # Project 9: File Sharing II - Now with GUI!

-This project expands Project 8 with a GUI client
+This project expands Project 8 with a GUI client.

+See Project 8 for more info.